scriptingosx/quickpkg/README.md

          Firefox.pkg
 ```

-This tool even does the work of determining a bundle's identifier and version and sets the identifier and version of the pkg to the same values.
+`pkgbuild` even does the work of determining a bundle's identifier, version, and minimum supported OS version and sets the attributes of the pkg to the same values.

-However, while `pkgbuild` does automatically name the package, it does not include the version, which is important when tracking many versions of the same application.
-It also doesn't automatically look into a `dmg` file or `zip` archive.
+However, `pkgbuild` does not automatically create the pkg's filename, determine minimum OS version.
+Also, you often need a distribution pkg/product archive which requires an extra step to wrap the component package.
+I built `quickpkg` to simplify this workflow. `quickpkg` can also automatically unarchive and repackage apps delivered in dmg, zip, or xip archives.

+## A Note on Notarization

+`quickpkg` does not support notarization.
+Apple's notarization process requires that the application inside the package is signed with the same Developer ID as the package itself.
+Since `quickpkg` is designed to repackage third-party applications that you don't control the code signing for, notarization is not recommended or possible for packages created with this tool.

+## Warning

+All `quickpkg` does is identify an application bundle and package it in a way that the package will install that application bundle into the `/Applications` folder (or another location specified with `--install-location`).
+If the application needs other files (libraries, frameworks, configuration files, license files, preferences etc.) to run and work they are your responsibility.

+Also be sure to understand what you are running `quickpkg` against.
+For example, when you run `quickpkg` on the disk image you get from DropBox, you will get a pkg that installs the DropBox installer in the `/Applications` folder.
+Probably not what you wanted.

 ## `quickpkg` vs `autopkg`